-These blackened shrimp bowls are outrageously flavorful and just as nutritious!!
-Our cilantro lime dressing and mango salsa make this recipe perfect for summer.
-Meal prep a large batch of this for yourself, or serve it for a group – either way you can’t go wrong!
+These blackened shrimp bowls with mango salsa and homemade cilantro lime dressing are outrageously flavorful and just as nutritious!
+Meal prep a large batch for yourself, or serve it to a group – either way, you can’t go wrong!

 Blackened shrimp bowl topped with mango salsa and cilantro lime dressing.